Elementary PACE is available in Lewiston, Coeur d'Alene, Sandpoint, and Twin Falls, Idaho.

 PACE provides online coursework in certain minors and endorsements.
 All PACE elementary candidates must also meet at least one endorsement requirement identified by The Idaho State Department of Education

-Individuals interested in PACE should begin by submitting a Request For Transcript Evaluation Form to the Education Division together with copies of all transcripts from higher education institutions including Dantes forms for military personnel, a brief explanation of their background and teaching experience, if any, and a check payable to "LCSC" in the amount of $35.00.
+Individuals interested in PACE should begin by submitting a Request For Transcript Evaluation Form to the Division of Education and Kinesiology together with copies of all transcripts from higher education institutions including Dantes forms for military personnel, a brief explanation of their background and teaching experience, if any, and a check payable to "LCSC" in the amount of $35.00.
 If the individual decides to affiliate with The PACE Program, $30.00 of this amount will be credited to the PACE Program Admission Fee.
 The PACE Program Assistant, Dawn Byers will evaluate the transcripts and send an evaluation report to the individual.
 The PACE Elementary Coordinator will follow-up with a written advising letter.
 The report identifies content and pedagogic courses for which the individual may receive credit, and a list of coursework still needed to be completed.
 Directions are provided for applying for admission to the college and the PACE Program.

 State Provisional Certificate